anandramm/Python_Scripts/README.md

 # Python_Scripts
-The repository consists of Python 3 scripts that can be used for everyday process like automation of cclic tasks
+The repository consists of Python3 scripts that can be used for everyday process like automation of cyclic tasks